 - Principal Investigator Responsibilities in Laboratory Safety – A new, optional online course which focuses on the Principal Investigator (PI) responsibilities as they relate to laboratory safety.
 This course reinforces why it is important for a PI to create and sustain a strong safety culture in their laboratory

 - Hazardous Waste Management Training – Mandatory training for designated Waste Coordinators who are assigned to specific Waste Accumulation Points across the university.
 This training is also recommended for other employees who generate hazardous waste(s).

-EH&S also offers a number of specialized safety training classes for specific hazards such as radiation safety, x-ray safety, laser safety and biological safety.
-Please refer to the Laboratory and Research Areas and Safety Training Requirements training pages for more information and a complete list of classes offered by EH&S. Contact EH&S at (575) 646-3327 or email@example.com if you have safety training questions.
+EHS&RM also offers a number of specialized safety training classes for specific hazards such as radiation safety, x-ray safety, laser safety and biological safety.
+Please refer to the Laboratory and Research Areas and Safety Training Requirements training pages for more information and a complete list of classes offered by EHS&RM.
+Contact EHS&RM at (575) 646-3327 or email@example.com if you have safety training questions.